 Don’t Forget Your Layers

-I’d recommend a waterproof rain jacket that packs up small and you can slot into your bag.
-If you can’t fit a cosy knit in your bag, simply tie it around your waist for that easy-going, thrown-on festival appeal.
+I’d recommend a waterproof rain jacket that packs up small and you can effortlessly slot into your bag.
+If you can’t fit your layer in your bag, simply tie it around your waist for that easy-going, thrown-on festival appeal.

 Pin this article and share with friends: